 As time goes by and your apps run, they store some data on your cache folder on your phone.
 This data accumulates and takes up space on your memory and causes the phone or tablet to slow down significantly.
 It is especially true for web-based application and browsers which tend to store an enormous amount of cache data on your memory.
 Typically the data is meant to improve your user experience and boost loading speeds but sadly it can reach a time when the opposite is true.
 To purge your cache go to the storage menu and select cached data to see how much is in use.
 From here you can delete cache for all apps or individual apps to release precious system space.
 There are also many apps that can easily optimize Android phones.

 4. Remove unwanted apps

-Your average out of the box Android phone will usually come with third party apps that you’re rarely using.
+Your average out of the box Android phone will usually come with third-party apps that you’re rarely using.
 These are usually installed by the manufacturer and can prove difficult to delete on the unrooted Android device.
-Meanwhile they run processes in the background and cause the device to slow down significantly.
+Meanwhile, they run processes in the background and cause the device to slow down significantly.
 Disabling such apps will prevent them from clogging your system and draining your battery without your permission.
-Alternatively, you can opt to root your Android and gain root access to delete this firmware which is a complicated process and one that will certainly void your warranty if still active.
-As if that is not enough you run the risk of bricking your phone in the process which means rendering it inoperable with the only salvageable parts being the screen, covers and battery.
+Alternatively, you can opt to root your Android and gain root access to delete this firmware which is a complicated process and one that will certainly void your warranty is still active.
+As if that is not enough you run the risk of bricking your phone in the process which means rendering it inoperable with the only salvageable parts being the screen, covers, and battery.

 Disable apps you rarely use bloatware